-This paper presents field observations of the vegetation structure across the submerged depth, including wave attenuation and sediment dynamics along one cross-shore transect in coastal mangroves in Guyana.
-This forms the first extensive dataset of measurements since the 1960s-1970s during the NEDECO (Netherlands Engineering Consultants) projects along the Suriname and Guyana coasts.
-The collection of wave data in combination with detailed vegetation measurements was unprecedented but is of great importance to the further development of knowledge on the attenuation of waves on mudflats and in mangrove belts.

-The detailed characterization of the vegetation cover at the data collection site emphasizes the variability in mangrove vegetation structure in both the vertical and the horizontal direction.
+- This paper presents field observations of the vegetation structure across the submerged depth, including wave attenuation and sediment dynamics along one cross-shore transect in coastal mangroves in Guyana.
+This forms the first extensive dataset of measurements since the 1960's 1970's during the NEDECO projects along the Suriname and Guyana coasts.
+The collection of wave data in combination with detailed vegetation measurements was unprecedented, but is of great importance to the further development of knowledge on the attenuation of waves on mudflats and in mangrove belts. - 420 The detailed characterization of the vegetation cover at the data collection site emphasizes the variability of mangrove vegetation structure in both the vertical and the horizontal direction.
 Vegetation densities were strongly dependent on the dominant vegetation type.
-Volumetric vegetation densities within 1 m above the forest floor were found to be 0.91 %-

-2.64% in the Avicennia zones.
-Vegetation densities in the Laguncularia zones were (much) lower: 1.16%-1.71%, increasing up to 50% for water depths less than $1\,\mathrm{m}$ .

-Mean observed significant wave heights decreased (on average) by 50%-76% by bed friction and mangrove drag along the Chateau Margot transect, which was $1620 \,\mathrm{m}$ long.
-Wave attenuation was most efficient for short sea waves ( $<10 \,\mathrm{s}$ ), while swell waves ( $10-20 \,\mathrm{s}$ ) and infragravity waves ( $25-250 \,\mathrm{s}$ ) tended to maintain their energy.

-The generalized total wave attenuation rates in the mangrove belt, obtained by the gradient of the relation between wave height reduction and incident wave height, ranged between 0.002 and 0.0032 m-1, while they varied between 0.0003 and 0.0004 m-1 on the mudflat.
+Volumetric vegetation densities within 1 m above the forest floor were found to be 0.91 2.64 % in the Avicennia zones.
+Vegetation densities in the Laguncularia zones were (much) lower: 1.16 1.71 %, increasing up to 50 % for water depths less than 1 m. - Mean observed significant wave heights decreased (on average) by 50 76% by bed friction and mangrove drag along the Chateau Margot transect, which was 1620 m long.
+Wave attenuation was most efficient for short sea waves (< 10 s), while swell waves (10 20 s) and infragravity waves (25 250 s) tended to maintain their energy. - The generalized total wave attenuation rates in the mangrove belt, obtained by the gradient of the relation between wave height reduction and incident wave height, ranged between 0.002 and 0.0032 m-1 while it varied between 0.0003 and 0.0004 m-1 on the mudflat.
 These rates showed a significant positive correlation with the volumetric vegetation density.
-Further, studies show that a minimum attenuation capacity of 50 % is needed to prevent wave reflection at the inner wall of the dyke which would lead to increased scour volumes (Winterwerp et al., 2020; van Wesenbeeck et al., 2021).
-These features can substantially reduce costs for the retrofitting of levees under changing future wave climates.

-These findings emphasize the coastal defence function of mangroves and provide a starting point for modelling studies to investigate the processes contributing to the attenuating and sediment-trapping capacity of mangroves.
+Further, studies show that a minimum attenuation capacity of 50 % is needed to prevent wave reflection at the inner wall of the dike which would lead to increased scour volumes (Van Wesenbeeck et al., 2021; Winterwerp et al., 2020; Van Wesenbeeck et al., 2021).
+These features can substantially reduce costs for retrofitting of levees under changing future wave climates. - These findings emphasize the coastal defence function of mangroves and provide a starting point for modelling studies to investigate the processes contributing to the attenuating and sediment trapping capacity of mangroves.

-Figure 12.
-Wave heights, wave periods and water depths at (a) a location at approximately 40 % of the fringe width and (b) 1.6 km offshore and along the Chateau Margot coast, Guyana.

-Author contributions.
+7 Author contributions

 This study forms a section of the doctoral research of USNB.
-Therefore, USNB coordinated the setup of the campaign and the frames and the analysis under the supervision of MvdW, JD, JR, BCvP and DR. USNB analysed the data from the pressure transducers, acoustic Doppler velocimeters (ADVs), optical backscatter sensors and conductivity-temperature-depth logger (CTD) with guidance from JR and DR. JR also assisted in carrying out quality checks for the processed data.
-The collection and processing of the mangrove characteristics and sediment properties were organized and achieved by USNB.
-The data analysis was done jointly by USNB, JD, JR and MvdW.
+Therefore, USNB coordinated the set-up of the campaign and the frames, coordination and analysis under the supervision of MvdW, JD, JR, BCvP and DR. USNB analysed the data from the-pressure transducers, acoustic doppler velocimeters (ADVs), optical backscatter sensors and Conductivity, Temperature & Depth logger (CTD) with the guidance from JR and DR. JR also assisted in carrying out quality checks for the processed data.
+The collection and processinged of the mangrove characteristics and sediment properties was organized and achieved by USNB.
+While the data analysis was done jointly between USNB, JD, JR and MvdW.
 The data storage on the repository and visualizations were done by USNB.
-All authors participated in the writing and editing of the paper.
-Funding was acquired by DR and MvdW through the support of Deltares.
+All authors participated in the writing and the proofing of the paper.
+Funding was acquired by DR and MvdW with the support Deltares.